microsoft/FrameworkDetector/docs/Frameworks/RNW.md

 ### Static Detection

-Either of the aforementioned required runtime modules should be present with the app's binaries.
-The specific version of RNW can be gotten by checking the FileVersion of any these modules.
+It is not possible to definitively determine the use of RNW by an app by detecting the presence or absence of the aforementioned module file(s) within the app's binaries.
+In the simplest case, any of the aforementioned module(s) could have been included mistakenly.

 ## Resources